-Joshua Eisenman is an associate professor of global affairs at the Keough School of Global Affairs and a senior fellow for China studies at the American Foreign Policy Council.
-His research focuses on the political economy of China's development and its foreign relations with the United States and the developing world, particularly Africa.
+Joshua Eisenman ( 马 佳 士 ) is associate professor of politics at the Keough School of Global Affairs and a senior fellow for China studies at the American Foreign Policy Council.
+His research focuses on the political economy of China's development and its foreign relations with the United States and the developing world – particularly Africa.

-Eisenman’s work has been published in a number of top academic journals and popular media outlets.
-His newest book, Red China’s Green Revolution: Technological Innovation, Institutional Change, and Economic Development Under the Commune (Columbia University Press, 2018), explains how more capital investment and better farming techniques increased agricultural productivity growth in Maoist China.
+Eisenman’s newest book, Red China’s Green Revolution: Technological Innovation, Institutional Change, and Economic Development Under the Commune (Columbia University Press, 2018), received the 2019 Robert W. Hamilton Book Award honorable mention.
 In China Steps Out: Beijing’s Major Power Engagement with the Developing World (Routledge, 2018), he worked with Eric Heginbotham to analyze China’s policies toward the developing world.
 Eisenman’s second book, China and Africa: A Century of Engagement (University of Pennsylvania Press, 2012), co-authored with David Shinn, was named one of the top three books about Africa by Foreign Affairs.
 The book’s updated Chinese edition was published by the Chinese University of Hong Kong Press in 2020.
 Their next book examining the China-Africa political and security relationship will be published next year.